 Food justice and racial justice are intertwined.
 Our food and health systems are shaped in the context of systemic racism.
 The result is that people of color are disproportionately impacted by hunger, diabetes, and limited access to healthy food, as well as by social, agricultural and environmental policies that harm farm workers and other food system workers.

 Access to nourishing food that honors cultural and personal preferences is a human right.
-We must work to reimagine and help create a food system in which no one is disadvantaged based on where they live, how much money they have, or the color of their skin.
+We must work to reimagine and help create a food system in which no one is disadvantaged based on where they live, how much money they have, or their race.

 An equitable, diverse, and inclusive workplace makes us, and our work, better.
 Common Threads can better serve our community when we have ongoing opportunities to learn from and work with people whose lived experiences differ from our own.

 Representation matters.
 All children benefit from having teachers and role models who look like them and share aspects of their lived experience.

 Building a culture of equity is a journey that will last a lifetime.